jodabike/jodabike.github.io/about/legal.md

 7. We do not collect cookies or any other form of personal information.

 8. Comments are provided by [Commento.io](https://commento.io).
-In case you comment, their [terms of service and privacy policy](https://commento.io/legal) applies.
+In case you comment, their [terms of service and privacy policy](https://commento.io/legal) apply.

 9. While biking: Wear a helmet and have fun!